atamocius/FReatBoard/README.md

 > ### Prerequisites
 > - You need to install [Lokasenna_GUI v2](https://github.com/jalovatt/Lokasenna_GUI).
 Please follow the instructions in the [End Users](https://github.com/jalovatt/Lokasenna_GUI#end-users) section.
+> - Make sure to clone the repo to a folder called `FReatBoard` under the `Scripts` folder of your _REAPER Resources Path_

 ## Features